Masking in the Classroom: Getting Kids Ready

 “Gradually, maybe having them wear it for this long and that long,” she suggested.
 “Maybe they can get a sticker chart or they could get tokens or whatever reinforcement the parents use, this would be a really good one to reinforce.”

-COVID-19, masking and safety are hard concepts for younger kids to grasp.
+COVID-19, masking and safety can be hard concepts for younger kids to grasp.
 Dr. Yousuf says when talking to kids about any of these topics, be open, don’t hide information, but present it in a child-friendly manner.

 She also suggests setting a positive tone to masking in particular, and that parents can help kids adapt to it by actively wearing a mask themselves.